Emerging Pasifika Writer in Residence

 About the residency

 The Emerging Pasifika Writer's Residency was established in 2019 by Te Herenga Waka—Victoria University of Wellington, with the support of Creative New Zealand.
-It is open to writers at an early stage of their careers, with a growing body of work in any genre.
-It includes a writing room, mentorship, and a stipend of $15,000.
+It runs for three months in the second half of each year, funding dependent, and includes a writing room, mentorship, and a stipend of $15,000.

 The Residency is unique in offering the chance to work within an established community of writers at the University's International Institute of Modern Letters (IIML), with a mentor from the Pasifika arts community.

-During the application period, applications are invited from Pasifika writers in all areas of literary activity, including drama, fiction and poetry (page and performance), devised performance, creative non-fiction and graphic novels.
+It is open to Pasifika writers in all areas of literary activity, including drama, fiction and poetry (page and performance), devised performance, creative non-fiction, literary translation, and graphic novels.
 Please note: film and television scriptwriting projects are not eligible.

-The 2023 Residency will be held in the second half of 2023.
-A full role description and application will be available on the Current Vacancies page of the University's website (and linked from this page) early next year, when applications open for the position.
+A full role description and application form will be available on the Current Vacancies page of the University's website.
 Enquiries can be directed at any time to modernletters@vuw.ac.nz.

 We also offer the three-month Emerging Māori Writer's Residency, and the full-year Victoria University of Wellington/Creative New Zealand Writer in Residence on an annual basis.